Anti-Amish sentiment: Claping

 Claping (pronounced "clay-ping") refers to hate crimes and harassment directed against Amish people.
 Non-Amish hooligans may try to force Amish horses and buggies off the road, throw firecrackers at the horses of Amish people, throw stones at Amish people, or otherwise engage in acts of petty vandalism, harassment, and violence.
 Due to the Amish belief in pacifism, Amish victims of these crimes rarely retaliate.

 Religious freedom

 In 2021, several Old Order Amish families in Adams County, Indiana sued the county sewer district because they alleged that the county had forced them to hook up to the sewer system when using electricity was against their religious beliefs.

 Stereotypes

-Right-wing anti-vaccination activists have circulated false claims that unvaccinated Amish people do not experience cancer, autism, or diabetes.
+Right-wing anti-vaccination activists have circulated false claims against unvaccinated Amish people.
 Torah Bontrager, the founder of the Amish Heritage Foundation, has described these claims as "anti-Amish tropes" that marginalize Amish people and cause "further harm toward Amish children who need medical care and attention".